 Catfish Coating Ingredients

-- 2 cups cornmeal yellow, not self-rising
+- 2 cups cornmeal yellow

 - 1 cup buttermilk